-On behalf of the Palliser Airshed Society (PAS), it is my pleasure to present the 2018 Annual Report.
-2018 was our fourteenth full year of air quality monitoring in south eastern Alberta.
+On behalf of the Palliser Airshed Society (PAS), it is my pleasure to present the 2019 Annual Report.
+2019 was our fifteenth full year of air quality monitoring in south eastern Alberta.
 The current zone covers the south eastern corner of Alberta, an area of approximately 57,000 square kilometers and includes about 130,000 people who work and live in the area.

-In 2018 we moved our portable Airpointer monitoring system to a location that will help provide data to validate air modelling that has been done for the area for NOX.
+In 2018 we moved our portable Airpointer monitoring system to a location on the north side of the City of Medicine Hat that will help provide data to validate air modelling that has been done for the area for NOX.
 The system continues to operate very well and gives PAS the flexibility to move the system to monitor specific areas of concern.
+In 2020, once issues around the pandemic are eased, the Airpointer will be moved to new location in the Taber area.